Eyreon/FLsun-V400/README.md

 There have been many topics and posts around a few common faults of this machine.
 To adress these I would like to add a knowledgebase and get all the printers out there to work as they should.
-My writing will assume you have an inkling of an idea of the workings of both Cura and 3d printing.
-Additionally I will add useful links to builds for the printer and advanced user posts.
+My writing will assume you have an inkling of an idea of the workings of both Cura and 3d printing, additionally I will add useful links to builds for the printer and advanced user posts.

 # some facts: